freedomofpress/webcat-spec/enrollment.md

 The enrollment data are processed and stored in a permissioned CometBFT chain, where the voting network consists of trusted partner orgs (other nonprofits, Tor relay associations, browsers) acting as validators in the CometBFT consensus.
 Any third party can operate an observer node that allows them to check consistency, behavior, or monitor entries and updates.

+TODO: Add description of onion service enrollment, which must be done privately.

 # Background

 [CometBFT](https://docs.cometbft.com/v1.0/) is a Byzantine Fault Tolerant (BFT) consensus algorithm derived from [Tendermint](https://arxiv.org/abs/1807.04938).
 It provides a round-based protocol that will reach consensus as long as at least $\gt 2/3$ of the validator voting power is online and honest.
 The benefit of using CometBFT is that consensus and the networking parts of the chain are handled by an external dependency.